dovetail-genomics/chicago/README.md

 Currently CHiCAGO is still under development, so below are just some very rough instructions on how to install and run the pipeline in its current form.

-Preparing restriction enzyme-specific data files (if you are not using HindIII)
+Preparing restriction enzyme-specific resource files
 =======================

 **If you are using HindIII**, all the required files are available as a tarball archive at the following location: